Meet

 Joey

-with rock-n-roll bands while still in high school.
-After
+bands while still in high school.
+After high school

-high school he joined his father's jazz band.
-His dad
+he joined his father's jazz band.
+His dad was an upright

-was an upright bass player with many contacts and he
+bass player with many contacts and he got Joey started

-got Joey started in the "business".
-Joey played
+in the "business".
+Joey played with many types

-with many types of bands during this period: Jazz bands,
+of bands during this period: Jazz bands, Rock-n-Roll

-Rock-n-Roll bands, a Las Vegas style show band, a Funk
+bands, a Las Vegas style show band, a Funk band, a Tijuana

-band, a Tijuana Brass tribute band and even a Dixieland
+Brass tribute band and even a Dixieland band.

 Joey became a bandleader when he formed his own rock-nroll